This blog may contain affiliate links. Read our disclosure policy for more info.

 For a more budget-friendly option, join this small group wine tour around the Cowichan Valley outside of Victoria (on the way towards Duncan.)
 The tour stops at several family-owned wineries where you’ll sample some of the best wines they have to offer.
 You’ll also get a yummy farm-to-table lunch along the way.
 All the tastings and transportation from Victoria are included in the $159 CAD cost, but if you decide to purchase a bottle (or two!), that’s on you.

-Related read: If you’re doing a wine tour across BC, don’t miss Kelowna!
-There are so many beautiful Kelowna wineries and wine tours to check out.
+Related read: If you’re doing a wine tour across BC, don’t miss Kelowna and Penticton!
+There are so many beautiful Kelowna wineries and wine tours to check out as well as the wine tasting tours near Penticton.

 20. Go on a sightseeing tour